What is the DPT Program?

 From whom should I request recommendation letters?

-No, however, competitive applicants will have knowledge of the field.
-Exposure to avariety of PT settings is the best method for this knowledge acquisition.
+No, however, competitive applicants will have knowledge of the PT profession.
+Exposure to a variety of PT settings is the best method for gaining knowledge of the profession.

 How do I document my volunteer and work hours?